gavinlyonsrepo/RpiMotorLib/README.md

 | `legacy` | Installs RPi.GPIO — Pi 1-4 only, not supported on Pi 5 |
 | `pigpio` | Installs pigpio — optional hardware PWM servo, Pi 1-4 only |
 | `dev` | Installs pytest, pytest-cov, pylint — for development |

-NB see notes section for more on pipx.

 ### From Github